TownLake/blog-samrhea-legacy/content/posts/2024/2024-06-11-eot-dst/index.md

 The most “positive” missing opportunity here for spending your time is some form of community.
 Social gatherings, religious meetings, civic groups.
 I check most of those boxes, it's just that I am opportunistic about it during the week.
 When I do eat a real lunch, I’ll meet a friend somewhere in Lisbon near our office to catch up.
 I spend time in our church on Sundays.
 My wife and I will go out to dinner with friends on our date nights.
 We frequently have visitors over to our home on weekends.
 I’m very social - I just don’t prioritize it during the work week.
 I try to first spend what free time I do have with my family.

 Then there’s the other bucket - hobbies and recreation.
-Like the “being social” category, I just don’t know how I’d create this time.
+Like the “being social” category, I just don’t know how I’d create this time during the week.
 I also don’t really want to.
 I don’t feel compelled to become a home brewer or F1 enthusiast.
 When people ask me what I do in my free time I tend to tell them I am a _bon vivant_ - I like to eat well and live well and laugh with friends in the Portuguese sunshine.

 I also avoid a lot of “screen” hobbies.
 I have played one video game in the last decade - _Fortnite_, something that my friends and I picked up during the pandemic.
 We would all log into the game on Sunday nights mostly just to sit around and chat while we played.
 You did not need to invest a bunch of time in the lore or the game itself to enjoy it with your friends.